-What is Chinese New Year?
+Chinese New Year: what you need to know - CBBC Newsround

 So the animals will have a year dedicated to them once every 12 years, in a cycle.

-2017 was the year of the rooster, while this year it will be the year of the dog.
+2018 was the year of the dog, and this year it will be the year of the pig.

 The next time it will be the year of the dog is 2030, as this is in 12 years' time.